Install the ATX Skill in Claude Code

 | "List all my wallets" | wallet.js list | List all wallets and balances |

-| "Export the keystore for 0x… so I can back it up" | wallet.js export <address> [--out <file>] | Export the wallet's encrypted keystore JSON (the raw private key is never exposed) |
+| "Export the wallet keystore for backup" | wallet.js export <address> [--out <file>] | Export the wallet's encrypted keystore JSON (the raw private key is never exposed) |

 Queries